NuGet/Home/proposed/2022/dotnet-nuget-why-proposal.md

 - PROJECT | SOLUTION

 The project or solution file to operate on.
-If not specified, the command searches the current directory for one.
 If more than one solution is found, an error is thrown.
 If more than one project is found, the dependency graph for each project is printed.

 - PACKAGE_NAME